Rare Things for a Rare Life

 Mestelina

-Laughing Thunder left his band of hunters to follow the man because the clothing the outlander wore seemed familiar, but ragged and worn.
-As were the tales the man told.
-Tales that Laughing Thunder heard as a boy from a strange friend of his father’s.
+Verner Thorgar, the leader of his chieftain’s best warriors, signaled his second to carry on without him.
+Then he left his hunters to follow the odd man.
+The clothing the outlander wore seemed familiar but ragged and worn.
+As were the tales the man told as he walked from village to village sharing the fire in each chieftain’s long house.
+Tales that Verner heard as a boy from a strange friend of his father’s.

 Crispy, Crisp, Cris-something…

 The name would not come.
 It could not be important.
 Yet, letting his chieftain know of this foreigner’s activities was vital.
 There were already problems with raiders coming from Freislicht in the east.
-This man could be gathering information for them, his storytelling merely a disguise.
+This man might be gathering information for them, his storytelling merely a ploy.

-A day later, Laughing Thunder approached Chief Little Bear.
+A day later, Verner Thorgar approached Chief Draven Bjorn.
 “There’s a man—”

-“Yes,” the chieftain cut him off.
-“Tall, pale hair, dressed in a navy cloak, with a sword on his hip, and a baldric across his chest.”
+The chieftain cut him off.
+“Tall, pale hair, dressed in a navy cloak, with a sword on his hip, and a baldric across his chest?”

 “That’s correct.
 How did news of him reach you so quickly?”